Kokomo, Indiana

 Kokomo (/ˈkoʊkəmoʊ/ KOH-kə-moh) is a city in and the county seat of Howard County, Indiana, United States.
-Its population was 60,093 according to the U.S. Census Bureau 2024 estimate.
+As of the 2020 census, Kokomo had a population of 59,604.
 It is the principal city of the Kokomo metropolitan area, which includes all of Howard County, and it is the largest city and regional center for the North Central Indiana region consisting of ~225,000 people across six counties anchored by the city of Kokomo.
 The city is located approximately 60 mi north of Indianapolis and 85 mi south of South Bend, Indiana.

 Named for the Miami Ma-Ko-Ko-Mo who was called "Chief Kokomo", Kokomo first benefited from the legal business associated with being the county seat.
 Before the Civil War, it was connected with Indianapolis and then the Eastern cities by railroad, which resulted in sustained growth.
 Substantial growth came after the discovery of large natural gas reserves, which produced an economic boom in the mid-1880s.
 Among the businesses which the boom attracted was the fledgling automobile industry.
 A significant number of technical and engineering innovations were developed in Kokomo, particularly in automobile production, and, as a result, Kokomo became known as the "City of Firsts."
 A substantial portion of Kokomo's employment still depends on the automobile industry.

 History

 Early history and incorporation

 The city of Kokomo was named after the Miami man Ma-Ko-Ko-Mo, said to have been one of the four sons of Chief Richardville, last of the chiefs of the Miami people.
-Tradition holds that David Foster, the "Father of Kokomo," named the town Kokomo after the "ornriest Indian on earth" because Kokomo was "the ornriest town on earth."
 Kokomo is thought to have been born in 1775 and died in 1838.
 The only documentary proof of his existence is a trading post record of a purchase of a barrel of flour for $12 for his "squaw."
 His remains (with those of others) were reportedly discovered during the construction of a saw mill in 1848 and re-interred in the "north-east corner" of the Pioneer Cemetery.
 The tradition of the Peru Miami is that the town was named after a Thorntown Miami named Ko-kah-mah, whose name is rendered Co-come-wah in the Treaty at the Forks of the Wabash in 1834.
 That name was translated as "the diver" (an animal that could swim under water).